mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 utility reports an error if the server ID is 0 on either server or the same on the master and slave.
 Set these values before starting this utility.

+Mixing IP and hostnames is not recommended.
+The replication-specific utilities will attempt to compare hostnames and IP addresses as aliases for checking slave connectivity to the master.
+However, if your installation does not support reverse name lookup, the comparison could fail.
+Without the ability to do a reverse name lookup, the replication utilities could report a false negative that the slave is (not) connected to the master.

+For example, if you setup replication using MASTER_HOST=ubuntu.net on the slave and later connect to the slave with mysqlrplcheck and have the master specified as --master=192.168.0.6 using the valid IP address for ubuntu.net, you must have the ability to do a reverse name lookup to compare the IP (192.168.0.6) and the hostname (ubuntu.net) to determine if they are the same machine.

 EXAMPLES
 --------